 The Great Bear

-In the winter you can see the five brightest planets: Mercury, Venus, Mars, Jupiter and Saturn if you know where to look.
+During the winter, stargazing in the UK will unveil five bright planets: Mercury, Venus, Mars, Jupiter and Saturn, if you know where to look.
 Confusingly this changes according to the time of the year and sometimes they are too close to the sun to observe, so you are unlikely to see all of them on a single night.
 Saturn is particularly spectacular with its icy rings and Jupiter's red spot is easy to see with binoculars.

 In the summer months you can see the Great Cluster in Hercules, a tightly knit group of about one million stars that appear like a faint ball of light.
 Also visible with binoculars is the Great Galaxy in Andromeda: a huge galaxy about 2.5 million light years from earth that can be seen quite clearly with a pair of binoculars.